jyothishkjames/Classifying-Signals-from-Outer-Space-with-Keras/README.md

 Summary
 -------

-The deep learning model attains a test accuracy of **74.37 %** on classification
+The deep learning model attains a test accuracy of **74.37 %** on classification.